-- Conduct, research and investigate into natural, cultural, medicinal and historic resources and to publicize the results of these activities as deemed necessary. - Make loans to any person, firm, partnership or corporation licensed to do business on Guam. - Enter into contracts to provide grants or loans to individuals, organizations or institutions whether public or private, which are engaged in projects or programs related to language, culture, history, arts and humanities. - Receive and administer grants in furtherance of the preservation, promotion and development of Chamorro heritage and culture. - Obtain land belonging to the Government of Guam as required to carry out its purposes and objectives, under the terms and tenure that the Governor of Guam, by appropriate legislation, prescribes. - Make direct loans to any person, firm, corporation of governmental entity on residential real property for purposes of restoration and historical site development.
+- Conduct, research and investigate into natural, cultural, medicinal and historic resources and to publicize the results of these activities as deemed necessary. - Make loans to any person, firm, partnership or corporation licensed to do business on Guam. - Enter into contracts to provide grants or loans to individuals, organizations or institutions whether public or private, who are engaged in projects or programs related to language, culture, history, arts and humanities. - Receive and administer grants in furtherance of the preservation, promotion and development of Chamorro heritage and culture. - Obtain land belonging to the Government of Guam as required to carry out its purposes and objectives, under the terms and tenure that the Governor of Guam, by appropriate legislation, prescribes. - Make direct loans to any person, firm, corporation or governmental entity on residential real property for purposes of restoration and historical site development. - Accept loans of cultural or intellectual properties on a custodial basis from individual families, terms and conditions to be agreed upon by all parties concerned.

-Department of Chamorro Affairs - Non-Appropriated Funds
+Department of Chamorro Affairs - Non-Appropriated Funds Management's Discussion and Analysis

-Management's Discussion and Analysis September 30, 2010 and 2009
+September 30, 2011 and 2010